 How to boost your chances of getting approved

-Even if you have a poor credit score, you may still be eligible for car finance.
-And there are some things you could do to boost your chances of approval.
+Even if you have a poor credit score, you may still be eligible for car finance with certain lenders, subject to status.
+And there are some things you could do to try and boost your chances of approval.

 Strategies to improve your credit score for car finance

-Boosting your credit score takes time and consistency, but small steps can make a big difference.
+Boosting your credit score takes time and consistency, but small steps could make a big difference.
 Here’s what you could do:

 Pay your bills on time – This is one of the biggest factors in your credit score.
 Even one missed payment could have a negative impact.

 Keep your credit card balances low – Ideally, try not to use a high percentage of your available credit.
-It shows lenders you’re not over-reliant on borrowing.
+It could help show lenders you’re not over-reliant on borrowing.

 Don’t open lots of new accounts at once – Too many credit applications that require a hard check in a short space of time might be a red flag and could lower your score temporarily.